 To comply with the new law, healthcare facilities must be aware of what hazardous waste they have on site.
 Obtaining or creating a list that details the type and amount of waste is a good place to start.
 Larger medical facilities may have a designated pharmacist with whom they can consult for a formulary list.
 For those facilities that don’t, we recommend consulting with whomever provides your pharmaceuticals.

 DEA Controlled + Hazardous Waste

-Some pharmaceutical wastes are considered to be both DEA controlled and EPA hazardous.
+Some pharmaceutical wastes are thought to be both DEA controlled and EPA hazardous.
 Previously, some of these substances have been exempt from strict RCRA hazardous waste standards.
 The new sewer ban does not recognize these exceptions.
 Under the new law, the RCRA hazardous wastes that are also DEA Controlled Substances are ALWAYS CONSIDERED HAZARDOUS.
-They cannot be flushed.
+You can not flush them.

 Instead, they must be managed in compliance with DEA regulations.
 For many MERI healthcare customers, this means that the material will have to be made non-recoverable following the DEA’s recommendations (i.e. witnessed destruction in a Cactus Sink or RX destroyer by a DEA registrant) before we can come and collect it for hazardous disposal.

 The chart below notes the five hazardous pharmaceutical wastes that are also DEA Controlled Substances: